+We just won the startup of the year, iAward.
 The AIIA iAwards are the premier awards program for innovation in the Australian digital economy.

 notoriously conservative world over and South Australia is no exception.
-Too many schools find our proposition of empowering kids to connect with natural laws using their favorite devices – too much of a change.
+Too many schools find our proposition of empowering kids, to connect with natural laws using their favourite devices – too much of a change.
 While every session we have had with kids met with outstanding engagement and success – the reaction of grown-ups has been mixed.
-While school leaders see the obvious benefits, the issues involved incorporating PhoneLabs tools and approaches is too often seen as too much of a challenge.
-But that is changing as we are beginning to see teachers make innovative use of our apps.
-We plan to run PD workshops and work with teachers to develop ways of using PhoneLabs in ways that would be suitable for their particular school.
+While school leaders see the obvious benefits, the issues involved in incorporating PhoneLabs tools and approaches is too often seen as too much of a challenge.
+But that is changing, as we are beginning to see teachers make innovative use of our apps.
+We plan to run PD workshops and work with teachers to develop ways of using PhoneLabs in teaching that would be suitable for their particular school.

 Our focus is not limited to schools.
 We are focused on the world – on creating wonderful learning experiences for every kid on this planet.
 Our web apps are open source and will remain that way.
 So will much of our learning/teaching material.
 We are developing a growth model that is based on monetizing only a small portion of the value we create.
 We have made good progress in our global reach.
-We have interested forward thinking educationist in the UK, US, France, Thailand and Singapore in our fresh new approach to learning and we are likely to see the common pattern of Australian innovations being adopted elsewhere first.
+We have interested forward thinking educationists in the UK, US, France, Thailand and Singapore in our fresh new approach to learning.
+We are likely to see the common pattern of Australian innovation being adopted elsewhere first.

-I like to thank the I-Award committee for taking the extraordinary step of choosing a little known company in Adelaide for the promise of change that it can deliver.
+I like to thank the iAward committee for taking the extraordinary step of choosing a little-known company in Adelaide for the promise of change that it can deliver.